 This course presents counseling methods with individuals, groups, and organizations.
 It includes collecting, assessing data, as well as planning, implementing, and evaluating interventions.
 Major schools of counseling and psychotherapy will provide students with a practical orientation to the field.
-(Prerequisite: COU 2123)
+(Prerequisite:

-COU 3131 Practicum in Substance Abuse Counseling III
+3 Hours COU 3131 Practicum in Substance Abuse Counseling III

 This course focuses on practical, general workplace training supported by an individualized learning plan developed by the employer, University, and student.
 This course fulfills 100 of the required 300 hours practicum for LCDC.
-(Prerequisite: As legislated, a student must complete six courses related to chemical dependency counseling [COU 2123, COU 2223, COU 2513, COU 2523, COU 2533, PSY 3443] prior to enrolling in the practicum class in order to receive credit toward LCDC practicum hours.)
-(Same as PSY 3131)
+(Prerequisite: COU 2123, COU 2223, COU 2513, COU 2523, COU 2533, PSY 3443)

-COU 3213 Counseling Adult Populations
+COU 3213 Counseling Adult Populations 3 Hours